stolinski/level-up-sass-style-guide/README.md

 	@import 'mixins';

 #### Table Of Contents
-The Table Of Contents may be proceeded with a ascii art depending on the appropriateness of the situation.
+The Table of Contents may be proceeded with a ascii art depending on the appropriateness of the situation.
 For personal projects and non-professional clients.

     /*------------------------------------*\
         $TABLE OF CONTENTS